-Visitors, particularly parents, are welcome at the school.
-In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
+For the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
+Prior arrangement with your student's teacher and the office must be made.
 Any visitor found in the building without a pass shall be reported to the Principal.
-If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the school in order to schedule a mutually convenient time.
+If a person wishes to confer with a member of the staff, s/he should call for an appointment prior to coming to the school to schedule a mutually convenient time.
+Visitors, particularly parents, are welcome at the school with prior coordination.